Capture-Recapture Basics: The Lincoln-Petersen Estimator

 The logic in plain English

-On day two, you catch another sample of fish.
-This time you count two things: the total number caught (\(n_2\)), and how many of those already have tags (\(m_2\), for “marked in second sample”).
-Let us say \(n_2 = 40\) and \(m_2 = 10\).
+On day two you catch another batch.
+You count two things: how many you caught in total (\(n_2\)), and how many of those are already wearing your tags (\(m_2\), for “marked in the second sample”).
+Say you caught 40 and 10 of them were tagged, so \(n_2 = 40\) and \(m_2 = 10\).

-Now think about what that recapture rate is telling you.
-You tagged 50 fish and released them into the population.
-When you came back, 10 out of 40 fish you caught were tagged.
-So roughly \(\frac{10}{40} = 25\%\) of the fish you encountered on day two were tagged.
+Have a think about what that recapture rate is quietly telling you.
+You put 50 tagged fish into the lake.
+When you came back, 10 of the 40 you caught had tags.
+So about \(\frac{10}{40} = 25\%\) of the fish you bumped into on day two were ones you’d already marked.

 \[\hat{N} = \frac{50}{0.25} = 200 \text{ fish}\]